Ben Tudhope: Career

 At the 2022 Winter Paralympics in Beijing, Tudhope won the bronze medal in the men's snowboard cross SB-LL2 and finished ninth in the men's snowboard banked slalom SB-LL2 event.

 Tudehope won the gold medal in the Men's Snowboard Cross SB-LL2 and the bronze medal in the Men's Dual Banked Snowboard SB-LL2 at the 2023 World Para Snowboard Championships held at La Molina.

 At the end of the 2023/2024 season, Tudhope was second on the overall banked slalom and cross standings.
 He was second on the Para Snowboard Overall World Cup standings.

 At the 2025 World Para Snowboard Championships held at Big White, Canada, he won the bronze medal in the Men's Snowboard Cross SB-LL2 and finished fifth in the Men's Dual Banked Snowboard SB-LL2.

+At the 2026 Winter Paralympics, he won two medals - silver in the Men's Snowboard Cross SB-LL2 and bronze in the Men's Snowboard Banked SB-LL2.

 Awards and recognition

 The medallists of the SB-LL2 snowboard cross event at the 2022 Beijing winter Paralympics.
 L-R: Garrett Geros (USA), silver; Matti Suur-Hamari (Finland), gold; and Ben Tudhope (Australia), bronze.